Kathryn Hill: International career

 On 6 March 2012, Hill made her International debut against Sweden in a 0-0 draw with Sweden winning the match on penalties, in the Ten Nation La Manga Under-19 Cup, she was also in the team that defeated France 4-0 in the same competition.
 She played 2 games a 2-4 defeat against Italy and a 1-0 win against Russia, in the 2012 UEFA Women’s Under-19 Championship Second Qualifying Round.
 She played in all three of the 2013 UEFA Women’s Under-19 Championship First Qualifying Round, with Two wins against Belarus 8-0 and Turkey 0-2 was followed by a 0-1 defeat by Norway.
 In March 2013 Scotland again played in the Women’s U-19 Tournament at La Manga, Hill played in 3 games, A 2-1 victory against England was followed by 4-4 draw with Norway and a 3-7 win against Italy.
 Hill then was part of the team that competed in the 2013 UEFA Women’s Under-19 Championship Second Qualifying Round defeating Austria 0-4, she scored against Ukraine in a 4-2 win and in the last match game lost 1-0 to Denmark.

+Hill was selected in a senior Scotland squad for the first time in April 2023.